 At St Dominic’s School, the health, safety and well-being of every child is our paramount concern.
-We listen to our students and take seriously what they tell us.
-Our aim is that children will enjoy their time as students in our school.
-We strive to work in partnership with our parents and carers to help the students in our care to achieve their full potential and make a positive contribution.
+We listen to our pupils and students and take seriously what they tell us.
+Our aim is that children will enjoy their time in our school.
+We strive to work in partnership with our parents and carers to help the pupils and students in our care to achieve their full potential and make a positive contribution.

 The school promotes the welfare of and the safeguarding of all children and young people who use its services.
 The Trust and its school’s work to the principles embodied within the Children’s Act 1989, Guidance published by DfES Safeguarding Children – Guidance about Child Protection arrangements for the Education Service (2004), the Framework for the Assessment of Children in Need and their Families (2000) and Working Together to Safeguard Children (2015).

 All new staff employed or contracted to work at the school have completed Child Protection Training as part of their induction.
 This induction is provided by a dedicated member of staff to ensure delivery, full compliance and accountability.
 All our staff, Governors and volunteers, receive annual refresher training.

 Sustainable communities are built on trust transparency and partnership evidenced by outstanding outcomes in the wellbeing of our pupils and students.
 School management arrangements include bringing into the management team expert trained staff into the extended Leadership Team of the school in order to enhance and assure the quality of attention and accountability for safeguarding systems and arrangements.